Potty Training Your Schnauzer Puppy

 It is hard for them to hold it all night at a young age, but the older they get the longer they can hold it and will be able to wait until morning.

 I try to make the last meal of the day early enough that he goes to potty long before bedtime and then I take him out again just before bedtime.
 This way he may actually be able to hold it all night and I might get lucky and be able to sleep all night.
+I don’t keep food and water in the crate, that is just setting puppy up to need to go out to potty, or to make a mess in his crate.

 If you stick with this sometimes rigid schedule he will be potty trained in a few weeks or so and save you and your pup hours of frustration and clean up later on!